-For example, if you were a sales page to sell a crappy “Work-From-Home And Make A Trillion Dollars A Day” product that doesn’t actually work…..then you would probably end up using scammy sales page tactics:
+For example, if you were a sales page trying to sell a crappy “Work-From-Home And Make A Million Dollars A Day” product that doesn’t actually work…..then you would probably end up using scammy sales page tactics:

 However if you are selling a legitimately great product, then the goal of your marketing should be to EDUCATE the customer…..not JUST trying to just sell them!

 Before we get any further in the article, just remember this:

 If you’re selling a product, the best way to sell is to EDUCATE your customer.

 Now that we’ve got that down, let’s get into some common questions about sales pages:

 “How Long Should My Sales Letter Be?”